U.S.A.

 Betsy's schoolteacher Richard Powell (James D'Arcy) tries to help out with this problem by finding rational explanations for the cause of this and brings a group of people to try to exorcise the house and to protect her but nothing seems to work.

-This was a very different style of a horror film mixed with drama and very original too based on true events.
+Bottom line is that this was a very different style of a horror film mixed with drama and very original too based on true events.
+Certain moments seem to pay a tribute the The Exorcist but in a good way.

 Sometimes the story is a bit slow but the performances were dynamic as it earned 3 bats for that.